Domaine Bila-Haut - Chrysopée 2015

 Nose

-Fresh attack, full of minerality and salinity with great length
+A crisp, fresh attack, full of minerality and salinity, with a long finish

 Serve